yaya2devops/cloudblog/cl6capiny00cmfvnv9wwv9q1y.md

 > [Microsoft Defender for Cloud pricing](https://azure.microsoft.com/en-us/pricing/details/defender-for-cloud/)

 Your first step should be with connecting to the data sources that you require.
-Give it atleast 60 minutes in order to start hunting and looking for insights on the workbooks created.

-Honestly, Sentinel is a really powerfull tool for anyone wishing to get more aware and improve his/her work ethics along the way.
+Give it at least 60 minutes.

 * * *

 # Conclude

-Overall Microsoft Sentinal is a great tool for any organization looking for improved cybersecurity protection while still maintaining control over their IT environment without sacrificing performance or scalability needs!
+Microsoft Sentinal is a great tool for any organization looking for improved cybersecurity protection while still maintaining control over its IT environment without sacrificing performance or scalability needs!
 Just care about the costs!

+Furthermore, integrating Azure Sentinel and Defender offers organizations a powerful combination that enhances their ability to protect against cyber attacks.